 On top of that, I don’t dread going!

-Hiking in nature workout can be tailored to each person’s liking.
-From a quiet walk in the woods to a full-blown sweaty, out of breath, heart-pounding experience.
+Tailor nature hiking workouts to each person’s liking.
+From a quiet walk in the woods to a full-blown sweaty, out-of-breath, heart-pounding experience.

 I like to pick stretches on the trail for intermittent high-intensity workouts.
 After hiking as fast and as long as I can stand it, I slow down to a snail’s pace, catch my breath, and I’m ready for the next heart-pounding experience.